vijithassar/d3-textwrap/README.md

 </script>
 ```

-To compensate for this discrepancy, you should navigate around the value returned by the textwrap() method and apply methods that are incompatible with foreignObject, most notably including styling, to a parent element such as g.
+To compensate for this discrepancy, you should navigate around the value returned by the textwrap() method and apply methods that are incompatible with foreignObject, most notably including styling, either up the DOM to a parent element such as g or down to the div inside the foreignObject.

 <h3>FOR DEVELOPERS</h3>